The ownership where individual supplies the total capital from his own wealth or from borrowed funds is

 The main characteristics of Joint Hindu Family Business are as follows:

 Management — The management of joint Hindu family business is rested in the karta.
-The karta may, however, associate other members to assist them in the management of family business.
 No other member can interfere in management.

 Distinguish between Sole Proprietorship and Joint Hindu Family Business.